lscalese/global-archiver/README.md

 ## global-archiver

 This is a tool to move a part of a global from a database to another database.
-A sample will be added soon.
+A sample involves mirroring and ecp will be added soon.

 ## Run with Docker